Go Back

 A beautiful package of Italian garden flavors, these peppers feature a smooth basil-spiked eggplant filling elegantly draped with melty, creamy cheese and a bite of tomato.
 Use the time when the eggplants are broiling to prep all the remaining ingredients and your baking dish.
 Inspired by a recipe by Joyce Goldstein in Cucina Ebraica.

-Servings 8 side-dish servings (Dairy)
+Servings: 8 side-dish servings (Dairy)

 Ingredients